These Chocolate Peppermint Sandwich Cookies will be the star of your Christmas cookie exchange or throw on a tag and give them as a homemade gift!

 - Preheat oven to 325°F. Line two large baking sheets with parchment paper.
 Set aside.

-- Beat the cream cheese, butter and peppermint extract together until soft and fluffy.
-Add the powdered sugar little bit at a time and keep mixing until smooth.
+- Beat the cream cheese, butter, and peppermint extract together until soft and fluffy.
+Add the powdered sugar a little bit at a time and keep mixing until smooth.
 The filling should be of spreadable consistency.
 Stick it in the fridge for 20 minutes.

 - Add a dollop of the chilled filling on one cookie and press it down with another one.
 Roll the edges of the sandwich cookies in the crushed candy canes so that the crushed pieces stick to the filling.

 Please leave a comment on the blog or share a photo on Pinterest